sysprog21/rv32emu/CONTRIBUTING.md

 }
 ```

-Do not use old style K&R style C definitions.
+Do not use old K&R style C definitions.

 Introduced in C99, `restrict` is a pointer qualifier that informs the compiler no other pointer will access the same object during its lifetime,
 enabling optimizations such as vectorization.
 Violating this assumption leads to undefined behavior.